Valuations

 NEED TO KNOW

-Aircraft valuations are akin to aircraft maintenance - there are no short cuts, and the consequences of any oversights can be costly.
+Aircraft valuations are akin to aircraft maintenance - there are no short cuts, and the consequences of any oversight can be costly.

 Therefore, always consider the following when comparing valuation fee estimates;